pipedrive/client-nodejs/README.md

 ### Authorizing your client

 Your application must obtain user authorization before it can execute an endpoint call.
-The SDK uses OAuth 2.0 authorization to obtain a user's consent to perform an API request on user's behalf.
+The SDK uses OAuth 2.0 authorization to obtain a user's consent to perform an API request on the user's behalf.
+Details about how the OAuth2.0 flow works in Pipedrive, how long tokens are valid, and more, can be found [here](https://pipedrive.readme.io/docs/marketplace-oauth-authorization).

 #### 1. Obtaining user consent